Sabians: Modern scholars

-(Chwolson 1856) differentiates between the pagan "pseudo-Sabians" of Harran with the real Sabians which he identifies as the marsh Arabs of Iraq.
+(Chwolson 1856) differentiates between the pagan "pseudo-Sabians" of Harran and the real Sabians, which he identifies as the marsh Arabs of Iraq.
 The Caliph Mamun asked the pagan Harranians to choose a recognized religion, become Muslim, or die.
 They subsequently identified themselves with the Sabians.
 Chwolson also connected the Elcesaites with the Manicheans and with the Essenes.

 The Syriac Christian Nicolas Siouffi, and later French Vice-Consul at Mosul, claimed to have identified 4,000 Sabians in the Mandaean population.
 Siouffi's work was well received by the Theosophist G.R.S.
 Mead, but scholars criticized the estimates and study.

 A.H.
 Layard mentions in his travel diary meeting a "travelling silversmith" who was "Sabaean or Christian of St. John".
 He estimated around 300~400 families to live in Shooshtar and Basra at the time.
-He also mentioned Sabians (spelled by Layard as Sabaeans) to be under oppression from Turkish and Persian authorities.
+He also mentioned the Sabians (spelled by Layard as Sabaeans) to be under oppression from Turkish and Persian authorities.

-Gavin Maxwell while travelling with explorer Wilfred Thesiger in the southern marshes of Iraq records in his diary that the Sabians were "People of the Book".
+Gavin Maxwell, while travelling with explorer Wilfred Thesiger in the southern marshes of Iraq, records in his diary that the Sabians were "People of the Book".
 The marsh Arabs called them "Subbi".
 They had their own script and religious practices.
 He estimated their number as "perhaps ten thousand".
 They dressed in the manner of the Sunnis.
 They lived only near moving (rather than stagnant) marsh water.
-In the mid-1950s they were considered the skilled craftsmen in the area who others turned to for metalwork.
-The work they were principally known for outside Iraq being silverwork.
+In the mid-1950s, they were considered skilled artisans in the area, to whom others turned for metalwork.
+The work they were principally known for outside Iraq was silverwork.

 J. Hämeen-Anttila (2002, 2006) notes that in the marsh areas of Southern Iraq, there was a continuous tradition of Mandaean religion, and that there was another pagan, or ‘Sabian’, centre in the tenth-century Islamic world centred around Harran.
 These pagan Sabians are mentioned in the Nabataean corpus of Ibn Wahshiyya.